 Important: Ensim Pro relies on certain RPMs for the operation of its control panel and for virtualization.
 We recommend that you consult Ensim Support before you upgrade these RPMs.
-Refer to the standard packages table on page 54 for the list of non-customizable RPMs.
+Refer to the standard packages table ("Use of standard packages" on page 58) for the list of non-customizable RPMs.